wolfyreload/database-table-copy/README.md

 # Database Table Copy

-Database Table Copy is a simple bcp wrapper to copy all the table data from one database to another using the Microsoft bcp command line tool underneath
+Database Table Copy is a simple Microsoft bcp wrapper to copy all table data from one database to another.

-Note that this tool only works with Microsoft SQL Server and Microsoft Azure SQL.
+Please note that this tool only works with Microsoft SQL Server and Microsoft Azure SQL.

-I hope that you find this tool useful, however use at your own risk.
+I hope you find this tool useful, but use it at your own risk.

 ## Background

-When you write software, you often need to copy database data from production to UAT or from production to development.
+When writing software, you often need to copy database data from production to UAT or from production to development.

-One way of doing this is to make a database backup (.bak file) and restore this backup on the other server.
-The problem with this approach is that the .bak file is not backward compatible meaning that you cannot restore a SQL Server 2022 database backup to a SQL Server 2019 instance.
+One way of doing this is to create a database backup (.bak file) and restore it to the other server.
+The problem with this approach is that the .bak file is not backward compatible, meaning that you cannot restore a SQL Server 2022 database backup to a SQL Server 2019 instance.

-The next options is using the Generate Scripts feature in SSMS, however data is inserted one row at a time which can be rather slow when copying a 2 million+ row table.
+The next option is to use the Generate Scripts feature in SSMS, but this inserts the data one row at a time, which can be slow when copying a table with over 2 million rows.

-Finally the last options is creating a SQL Server BACPAC file.
+Finally, the last option is to create a SQL Server BACPAC file.
 The advantage of this solution is that the BACPAC file is backward compatible with older versions of SQL Server.
-But this solution much slower than creating a regular backup file.
-You also have the added risk when restoring the database in Azure where you accidently select the wrong tier and this can be a very costly mistake.
+However, this solution is much slower than creating a regular backup file.
+You also have the added risk when restoring the database in Azure of accidentally selecting the wrong tier and which can be a very costly mistake.

-I looked for an alternative solution and since I didn't find anything that worked for me.
-I've built my own solution to this problem, and it even works with Microsoft Azure SQL.
+I looked for an alternative solution and as I didn't find anything that worked for me.
+I've built my own solution to solve this problem and it even works with Microsoft Azure SQL.

 ## Requirements